tanberry/samples/terraform-getting-started.md

 Terraform is a tool for defining and provisioning infrastructure as code (IaC) in a wide-range of environments, using a language known as HashiCorp Configuration Language (HCL).

 This quick-start topic is intended to help you learn the basics of getting started with Terraform.
-Following the steps below, you will create a configuration file using pre-defined resources in a Docker container, intialize and verify your instance, deploy the resources, and then destroy the infrastructure.
+Following the steps below, you will create a configuration file using pre-defined resources in a Docker container, initialize and verify your instance, deploy the resources, and then destroy the infrastructure.

 ## Prerequisites

 To complete the steps in this topic you need to install Terraform and Docker.

-* To install Terraform, go to [Terraform.io](https://www.terraform.io/downloads.html) and download the compressed binary application executable file that is appropriate for your development environment.
+* To install Terraform, go to [Terraform.io](https://www.terraform.io/downloads.html) and download the executable file that is appropriate for your development environment.
 Be sure to define the directory containing the Terraform binary file in your `$PATH`, for example `usr/local/bin`.

 * To install Docker, go to [Docker.com](https://www.docker.com/products/docker-desktop) and download and install Docker Desktop.